Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Our verdict

-A credit-building debit card for students with 0% APR or credit check, but there's an annual fee.
+A credit-building debit card for students with 0% APR or credit check, but you have to pay a membership fee.

 Fizz is a fintech company offering a unique, credit-building debit card designed by and for college students — but anyone 18 and older can sign up.
 Although Fizz calls it a debit card, it functions like a secured credit card and it's an unsecured line of credit.
 Unlike most credit cards, you'll enjoy no interest charges, late fees or foreign transaction fees.
 You can also earn cashback rewards, and your payments are reported to all three credit bureaus.
 Getting the Fizz card does require linking an existing bank account with at least $150 but there’s no credit check.
 But if you need a large credit line, look elsewhere, because you can't borrow more than what's in your linked bank account.
-However, to get the card you must have a paid membership, which is $49.99 annually for students, or $119.99 annually for non-students.
+However, to get the card you must have a paid membership, which starts at $5.99/month for students or $11.99/month for non-students.

 Best for: College students who want to start building a credit history securely.